getsentry/sentry-javascript/docs/triaging.md

 There are a few different ways to triage issues:

-1. You can look at the `#feed-web-sdk` channel in Slack.
+1. You can look at the `#feed-web-frontend` channel in Slack.
 This channel will automatically receive a message every day in the morning with issues that require triaging.
 2. You can look at the triage view in the GitHub Project Board: https://github.com/orgs/getsentry/projects/31/views/29
 3. (Also for external contributors) You can filter by `Waiting for: Product Owner` label: https://github.com/getsentry/sentry-javascript/issues?q=is%3Aopen+is%3Aissue+label%3A%22Waiting+for%3A+Product+Owner%22